ToniWonKanobi/theoveranalyzed.net/posts/2015/8/10/just-get-this.md

 And almost all of the gifts that Allison has gotten me over the years were ones that I hadn't specified [to a T][urbandictionary], let alone suggested.
 Guess what?
 They've all been amazing.
 [This one][hellolumio] especially.

 But historically speaking, the results of experimental and off-the-spec gifts haven't fared so well.
 When I was a kid, my dad drove big-rig trucks across country.
 I was into [Power Rangers][wikipedia 3] [at the time][theoveranalyzed].
 And whatever the occasion, dad decided to get me a Power Rangers toy.
 Only he didn't.
-Be brought back the '[Long's Drugs][cvs]' generic power rangers off-brand toy.
+Be brought back the ['Long's Drugs'][cvs] generic power rangers off-brand toy.
 Clearly not the same thing.

 The point of all this banter isn't to discourage future spontaneous and unsolicited gifting.
 More-so, it's a realization that I'm not alone.
 There are at least [three][marco] [other][caseyliss] [nerds][hypercritical] out there who are just as particular about their interests as I am.
 And that's pretty cool.[^ju]